With the explosion of option use in recent years, you may be asking yourself, "What are options, and why would anyone consider using them?"

-- Options can act as insurance to protect gains: Research In Motion
+Options can act as insurance to protect gains: Presumed left-for-dead footware fad Crocs

-- Options can help investors get cheaper entry prices for their stocks.
-Suppose someone wanted to buy shares of VMware
+Options can help investors get cheaper entry prices for their stocks: Guess?

-- Options can be used to generate steady income from an underlying portfolio of blue-chip stocks like Johnson & Johnson
+Options can be used to generate steady income from an underlying portfolio of blue-chip stocks: Take Microsoft

-- Or they can be employed in an attempt to double or triple your money almost overnight.
-This strategy's not for the faint of heart (or perhaps strong of brain).
-Still, buying calls on beaten down small-caps like Apollo Investment
+Or they can be employed in an attempt to double or triple your money almost overnight: This strategy's not for the faint of heart (or perhaps strong of brain).
+Still, buying calls on beaten-down small caps like Portfolio Recovery Associates

-(NASDAQ:AINV)in March 2009 would have paid off handsomely.
+in February 2009 would have paid off handsomely.
+(Nasdaq: PRAA)

 The Foolish bottom line

-This article was originally published on April 24, 2007 under the headline “Options: The Basics.”
+This article was originally published July 30, 2009.
 It has been updated.

 Jim Gillies owns shares of Portfolio Recovery Associates and long-term call options on Cisco.
 Microsoft is a Motley Fool Inside Value pick.
 Portfolio Recovery Associates is a Motley Fool Hidden Gems recommendation.
 The Fool has created a bull call spread position on Cisco Systems.
 Motley Fool Options has recommended a diagonal call position on Microsoft.
 The Fool owns shares of Guess?, and Microsoft.
 Motley Fool Alpha owns shares of Cisco Systems.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.